anderssandstrom/e3-ecmc_plugin_scope/README.md

 ```
 SOURCE_NEXTTIME=ec0.s2.NEXT_TIME;
 ```
 This timestamp can be either in 32bit or 64bit format.
-If 32 bits then "NEXT_TIME" is always considered to be later than the trigger timestamp.
+The "NEXT_TIME" is always considered to be later than the trigger timestamp.

 ### Trigger (mandatory)